bogzbonny/yeehaw/_TODO.md

 01. write debug_pane
+01. textbox rcm bug.. need to go to the upper right hand corner to first activate the rcm

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 THINKING
  - Partially Autonomous Element Model.
+(Suzerainty?)
    - The local loc/visibility is controlled by the element
      - this is not the abs location, only the location within the immediate context.
    - This introduces a bit of confusion with regards to mouse event positions.
      - Mouse position events are local (upper right is 0, 0)
-     - create a new position type and send that in with the crossterm mouse event
+     - could create a new position type and send that in with the crossterm mouse event

  - SclLocation change hooks?